 He was not the only burden she was carrying.
-She had a backpack on her shoulders that was filled to bursting with the items a sixteen-year old with no survival training and a few skewed priorities might have.
-There was the remaining food from the house she could scrounge for Basil and herself, a large water bottle, several maps of Italy (dated 1963), a number of very heavy books, a blanket, and a flashlight (The batteries of which were dead, though she did not know it yet).
+She had a backpack on her shoulders that was filled to almost bursting with the items a sixteen-year old with no survival training and a few skewed priorities might have.
+There was the remaining food from the house she could scrounge for Basil and herself, a large water bottle, several maps of Italy (dated 1933), a number of very heavy books, a blanket, and a flashlight (The batteries of which were dead, though she did not know it).

 She was confident enough in her scrounging skills to believe she could find plenty of food and fresh water in Rome.
 She had, after all, finally found all seven hiding spots the house servants had used to hide sweets from her.

 She stopped to rest after an hour of walking.
 She wasn’t out of shape, as her homeschooling demanded a fair amount of exercise, but the pack was heavy and she was getting discouraged by her lack of progress.
-She had thought that an hour’s walk would have brought her as far as the Tiber if she had kept a steady pace, but she was still in the city’s outskirts by the look of things.
+She had thought that an hour’s walk would have brought her as far as the Tiber if she had kept a steady pace, but she was still in the city’s outskirts by the look of the buildings around her.

 Cat, at least, was well aware she had almost no clue what she was doing, which softened the blow of discovering how ill-prepared she was.